 The name Aldersey belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in a region or small valley with alder trees.
 The surname Aldersey may also indicate one who came from Aldersey, an ancient village or hamlet that once existed in England.

 Early Origins of the Aldersey family

-Another 185 words (13 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Aldersey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldersey research.
+Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Aldersey History in all our PDF Extended History products and printed products wherever possible.

 Aldersey Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Aldersey include Aldersey, Eldersey, Aldersea, Eldersy and others.

 Early Notables of the Aldersey family (pre 1700)